 We only need to view it once a semester so once we view it; we will record the information and give it back to you for safekeeping.

 If you are a Resident Alien (green-card holder) or a visa holder:

-Non-U.S. citizens are encouraged to contact the SDSU Aviation Program as soon as possible to ensure there is not a delay in flight training.
-Dan Moerke will provide you with detailed instructions on completing the proof of citizenship requirement.
+Non-U.S. citizens are encouraged to contact the chief pilot, Dan Moerke and he will provide you with detailed instructions on completing the proof of citizenship requirement.
 You must notify the Transportation Security Administration of your intent to begin flight training at www.flightschoolcandidates.gov.
 For more information please see: http://www.aopa.org/tsa_rule/index.html.